2008 United States House of Representatives elections in Missouri: Libertarian primary results

-General election results
+Predictions

 District 9

 When Republican Congressman Kenny Hulshof declined to seek another term in favor of running for Governor, an open seat emerged.
 Former Missouri State Representative Blaine Luetkemeyer, the Republican nominee, defeated Democratic nominee Judy Baker, a member of the Missouri House of Representatives by a thin margin in this normally conservative district based in northeast Missouri, a part of "Little Dixie."